-Information about Aswan Old Dam Egypt, tours, Booking
+Aswan Old Dam Egypt tours, booking, prices, reviews

 In fact, the British invasion and occupation of Egypt was in 1882.
 They began the construction of Aswan Old Dam across the Nile in 1898.
 The construction lasted until 1902 and opened on 10 December 1902.
 It was by HRH the Duke of Connaught and Strathearn.
 In fact, designed by Sir William Willcocks.
 Moreover, it involved several eminent engineers of the time.
-Aswan Old Dam designed as a gravity-buttress dam.
+The dam designed as a gravity-buttress dam.
 The buttress sections accommodate many gates.
 The gates open yearly to pass the flood and its nutrient-rich sediments.
 In fact, it is without retaining any yearly storage.
 The dam constructed of rubble masonry and faced with red ashlar granite.
-When constructed, Aswan Old Dam was the largest masonry dam in the world.
+When constructed, the dam was the largest masonry dam in the world.

 Further details about Aswan Old Dam:

 The design also included a navigation lock of similar construction on the western bank.
 In fact, it allows shipping to pass upstream as far as the second cataract.
 It is before a portage overland required.
 At the time of its construction, nothing of such scale attempted.
 The initial limitations imposed on its height due to concern for the Philae temple.
 Furthermore, the initial construction soon was inadequate for development needs.
 The height of the dam raised in two phases, 5 meters between 1907–1912 and 9 meters between 1929–1933.
 The generation of electricity added.
 With its final raising, the dam is 1,950 m in length.
 It is also with a crest level 36 m above the original riverbed.